dtgilles/ssh-terminal/README.md

 You can control containers behaviour using following environment variables:

+* RootKey:	this key will be distributed to root
 * UserDir:	this directory describes the user to create at startup time and their properties (see below) -- default is /etc/user
 * HomeBase:	is the home directory for the created users -- default is /home